JoshMU1020/Reminiscence/README.md

 ## **Software Installation and Usage:**

-*Insert image-supported explaination of how to download and launch the software*
+***Insert image-supported explaination of how to download and launch the software***

+The steps to install and run the Reminiscence application are as follows:

+First, go to the link below to download a zip folder of the application.

+Application Link:

+(**NOTE:** Due to the large size of the application dependency folder which is approximatly 1.44 GB zipped, uploading the application folder is not easily done in GitHub.
+This is why a OneDrive link is used instead.)

 ## **Software Functionality Testing:**

-*Insert image-supported explaination of how to navagate the software*
+***Insert image-supported explaination of how to navagate the software***

 ## **Project Discussion and Conclusion:**

-*Insert concluding discussion to the project's development*
+***Insert concluding discussion to the project's development***